fbpx

 1. Eden rose

 The Eden rose is a popular pale pink climbing rose that has been around since 1985.
 It was bred by Marie-Louise Meilland and classified as a large-flowered climber (LCl).
-Eden Rose is renowned for its unique blush-pink hue as well as being entirely thornless.
+This rose plant cultivar is renowned for its unique blush-pink hue as well as being (almost) entirely thornless.

 The color of the flowers is a pink blend with lots of petals, making them very full.
-These roses tend to bloom in single flowers rather than clusters, adding an extra touch of beauty to any garden.
+These roses tend to bloom in single flowers rather than clusters, making each bloom stand out in the garden.
 They also have a slight rose fragrance which adds even more appeal.

 New dawn rose